ivanfoo/mortadelo/README.md

 ### What for?

-Mortadelo makes assming AWS roles pretty simple, asking for temporary AWS credentials and dumping them to a file (`~/.aws/credentials` by default)
+Mortadelo makes assuming AWS roles pretty simple, asking for temporary AWS credentials and dumping them to a file (`~/.aws/credentials` by default)

 ### Installation